Lumines II

 is a 2006 puzzle video game developed by Q Entertainment for the PlayStation Portable (PSP).
-It was released in November 2006 in Europe and North America by Buena Vista Games, and in February 2007 in Japan by Bandai Namco Games.
+It was released in November 2006 in the PAL region and North America by Buena Vista Games, and in February 2007 in Japan by Bandai Namco Games.
 The objective of the game is to move and rotate 2×2 blocks to form colored squares of the same color.
 Points are awarded to the player when the Time Line erases the colored squares.
 It serves as a direct sequel to Lumines: Puzzle Fusion, expanding on previous modes from its predecessor and adding new modes such as Mission mode, Skin Edit mode, and Sequencer.
 Lumines II utilizes songs from its predecessor and introduces music videos as background skins from Japanese music artists and mainstream American music artists such as New Order, Missy Elliot, and Beck.

 When developing the game, game producer Tetsuya Mizuguchi intended to make the game have a different atmosphere than its predecessor and wanted to include more songs.
 Mizuguchi further described the game as a party with him being the organizer.
-The game was well-received among critics, with most reviewers praising the new features introduced, however, the song selection received a mixed reaction with some reviewers not enjoying the inclusion of American songs, with others welcoming them.
+The game was well-received among critics, with most reviewers praising the new features introduced; however, the song selection received a mixed reaction with some reviewers not enjoying the inclusion of American songs, with others welcoming them.

 Gameplay

 Lumines II uses the same core gameplay of its predecessor Lumines: Puzzle Fusion with new features included.
 The objective is to move, rotate, and drop blocks to form 2×2 squares or larger of the same color (referred to as a colored square).
-A vertical line known as the Time Line sweeps across the field from left to right and erase the colored squares; awarding points to the players' overall score.
-Erasing four or more squares will add a bonus multiplier to the players' overall score.
+A vertical line known as the Time Line sweeps across the field from left to right and erases the colored squares; awarding points to the player's overall score.
+Erasing four or more squares will add a bonus multiplier to the player's overall score.
 Players lose when the blocks reach the top of the board.

 All the modes from its predecessor return: Challenge mode, Time Attack, Puzzle, VS CPU, 2P VS mode (renamed Duel mode).
 Challenge mode has been modified and expanded to four classes: B, A, S, and Enduro.
 Class B is designed for beginners, Class A for intermediate players, and Class S is for advanced players.
 These classes can be played up to three full laps.
 The Enduro class uses all the skins and can only be unlocked after completing at least one lap of the first three classes.
 Time Attack adds a new feature that allows players to record and save their playthrough to be viewed in the Replay Theater.